ardriveapp/price-calculator/README.md

 npm install -g yarn
 ```

-We also use husky.
+We also use husky to manage the git commit hooks that help to improve the quality of our commits.
+Without installing husky, you risk committing non-compliant code to the repository.

+Using husky triggers two pre-commit hooks.
+The first will run `lint-staged` on each staged file, which includes running prettier to format, eslint for linting, and also tsc-files for quickly checking that TypeScript can compile the code.
+The second hook will test the codebase prior to committing, ensuring that all tests must pass.

 To enable hooks locally, you will need to run:

 ```shell
 yarn husky install